March 9, 2023 | Maria Fritzsche

 The latest case in front of the European Court of Human Rights (ECHR), LuxLeaks, considered the changing role of whistleblowers in a democratic society.
 Whistleblowing can encourage corporate social responsibility, increase shareholder confidence, and reduce an organisation’s exposure to damaging risks.

-In the judgment, the court considered six relevant criteria:
+In the judgement, the court considered six relevant criteria:

 - the channels used to make the disclosure;